Chapter 12 - WWJD What Would Jesus Do?

 1. He was a Jew.
-He was born into the tribe of Judah (His earthly) birth.
+He was born into the tribe of Judah (His earthly birth.
 His parents were Jews and had Him brought to the Temple both for circumcision and dedication.
-It would make sense we would be circumcised (as males) and we would have our male children circumcised.
+It would make sense that we would be circumcised (as males), and we would have our male children circumcised.
 And it would be important to dedicate each one of them, particularly our first.

 2. He was a Rabbi, followed Torah and lived Torah.
 So must we.
-No matter what the “church” has taught over the centuries, He NEVER cancelled the Torah.
-If He didn’t want us to follow Torah, don’t you think He would have said so.
+No matter what the church has taught over the centuries, He never canceled the Torah.
+If He didn’t want us to follow Torah, don’t you think He would have said so?
 And clearly said so?
-And it only makes sense, if we are following a Jewish Rabbi that we would “imitate” Him.
-And that is what this whole book has been about!
+And it only makes sense that, if we are following a Jewish Rabbi, we would imitate Him.
+And that is what this whole manual has been about.

 Matthew 5:17-19 "Do not think I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill (teach) them.
 For truly, I say to you, until heaven and earth pass away, not an iota, not a dot, will pass from the Law until all is accomplished.
 Therefore, whoever breaks one of the least of these Commandments and teaches others to do the same will be called least in the Kingdom of Heaven, but whoever does them and teaches them will be called great in the Kingdom of Heaven."